 “When I was a kid, I spent countless numbers of hours dreaming of being a Major League Pitcher.
 Always determined (borderline obsessed) with working hard to make it, I never doubted myself.
 However, as a naïve little guy, I never realized that each person has a different path and journey along their way to accomplish their goals.
 Tommy John Surgery, Sports Hernia Surgery, a 105-mph line drive off of my hard head, and this most recent discovery are just a few of the stops along the way.
 They have all just added fuel to my burning fire and inspired me to become even better.
 I vowed to use every setback as an opportunity for growth.
 Today I lost a piece of my 'Manhood.'
 But today I am feeling like more of a man than I ever have.
 My journey has not been the smoothest.
 But it is my journey, and I wouldn't change it for anything.
 Thank you to my family, girlfriend, teammates, doctors, Pirates fans, and the entire Pirates organization for the support.”

 The Testicular Cancer Awareness Foundation states that exertion is off-limits for up to four weeks after surgery.
 In less than three weeks, Jameson was pitching in a minor league rehab game.
 As of 2019 he was cancer-free.
 Taillon would go on to play with the Pirates until 2019 when he was traded to the New York Yankees.
-As of 2022, he was still pitching for the Yankees.
+On December 19, 2022, Taillon signed a four-year deal with the Chicago Cubs.

-Fellow professional baseball player Casey Stengel said “All blame is a waste of time.
+Fellow professional baseball player and hall of famer Casey Stengel said “All blame is a waste of time.
 No matter how much fault you find with another, and regardless of how much you blame him, it will not change you.
-The only thing blame does is to keep the focus off you when you are looking for... reasons to explain your unhappiness or frustration.
+The only thing blame does is to keep the focus off you when you are looking for reasons to explain your unhappiness or frustration.
 Regardless of how much you blame him you will not succeed in changing whatever it is about you that is making you unhappy.”

 How often do you feel as though your life is mean?